-Using a free app available for Android and iOS you can connect either brush to your smartphone for real time tracking of your clean.
+Using a free app available for Android and iOS you can connect either brush to your smartphone for tracking of your clean.

 See how long you have brushed for, get encouragement to brush for longer and much more.

-Dental hygiene and health tips are included in the app, along with facilities such as dental reminders and particular journeys, which you can customise to help achieve your goals with your brushing.
+Dental hygiene and health tips are included in the app, along with facilities such as dental reminders and particular journeys, which you can customize to help achieve your goals with your brushing.

 It is a feature that not all want or desire and you need not use it.